MagneticResonanceImaging/QMRIColors.jl/docs/src/index.md

 - Navia color map

 !!! tip
     In addition the code also provides access to the logarithm-processing as referred to by the publication.
-Take a look at [Important Tips](@ref) for more information
+Take a look at [Important tips](@ref) for more information

 The color maps are compatible with various [Plot packages](@ref) :
 - Makie.jl